-Resolution of Tax Matters Involving Acting as An Advocate
+Resolution of Tax Matters Including Acting as an Advocate Before a Tribunal or Court

-- R604.11 A firm or a network firm shall not provide tax services that involve assisting in the resolution of tax disputes to an audit client if: - (a) The services involve acting as an advocate for the audit client before a public tribunal or court in the resolution of a tax matter; and - (b) The amounts involved are material to the financial statements on which the firm will express an opinion.
+- R604.25 A firm or a network firm shall not provide tax services that involve assisting in the resolution of tax disputes to an audit client that is not a public interest entity if: - (a) The services involve acting as an advocate for the audit client before a tribunal or court in the resolution of a tax matter; and - (b) The amounts involved are material to the financial statements on which the firm will express an opinion.

-- 604.11 A1 Paragraph R604.11 does not preclude a firm or network firm from having a continuing advisory role in relation to the matter that is being heard before a public tribunal or court, for example: - Responding to specific requests for information. - Providing factual accounts or testimony about the work performed. - Assisting the client in analyzing the tax issues related to the matter. - 604.11 A2 What constitutes a "public tribunal or court" depends on how tax proceedings are heard in the particular jurisdiction.
+- R604.26 A firm or a network firm shall not provide tax services that involve assisting in the resolution of tax disputes to an audit client that is a public interest entity if the services involve acting as an advocate for the audit client before a tribunal or court. - 604.27 A1 Paragraphs R604.25 and R604.26 do not preclude a firm or a network firm from having a continuing advisory role in relation to the matter that is being heard before a tribunal or court, for example: - Responding to specific requests for information. - Providing factual accounts or testimony about the work performed. - Assisting the client in analyzing the tax issues related to the matter. - 604.27 A2 What constitutes a "tribunal or court" depends on how tax proceedings are heard in the particular jurisdiction.